This 5-week course includes the 25 essential cases a radiologist needs to master to confidently

 Staff and Content reviewers

-All MRI Online staff and reviewers involved in the development of content for this activity have no
+All MRI Online staff involved in the development of content for this activity have no

 relevant financial relationships to disclose.